Kjersten Nett, RDN, LD

 Be sure to pick your crop at the peak of its freshness during cooler times of the day.
 Then it's time to put your produce to delicious use.

 Some veggies, like tomatoes or radishes, are delicious as a snack or part of a summery salad.
 Toss greens like lettuce, kale and spinach with sliced tomatoes, radishes, green onions and cucumbers with your favorite dressing.
 Make it a full meal by adding cooked chicken or a sliced hard-boiled egg.
 Cut herbs as you need them for seasoning meats, vegetables, salads, beverages and more.

-Just about any firm vegetable can be roasted, including beets, carrots, parsnips, squash, potatoes, radishes, green beans, bell peppers, eggplant, onions, cabbage or Brussels sprouts.
-Cut the vegetables into chunks, and toss with a little olive, sunflower or peanut oil and balsamic vinegar.
+Just about any firm vegetable can be roasted, including beets, carrots, parsnips, squash, potatoes, radishes, green beans, bell peppers, eggplant, onions, cabbage and Brussels sprouts.
+Cut the vegetables into chunks, and toss with a little olive, sunflower or peanut oil, and balsamic vinegar.
 Then have fun with seasonings, which can be as simple as salt and pepper.
-Or try Italian seasoning, garlic, cinnamon, nutmeg, pumpkin spice, curry or chili powder, herbs (thyme, basil, oregano) or a salt-free option like Mrs. Dash.
+Or try Italian seasoning; garlic; cinnamon; nutmeg; pumpkin spice; curry; chili powder; herbs, such as thyme, basil or oregano; or a salt-free option like Mrs. Dash.

-Make veggies more fun with a spiralizer.
-This easy-to-use kitchen tool turns zucchini, cucumbers, summer squash, butternut squash, carrots, beets and onions into noodles with the crank of a handle.
-Use the noodles in salads or cook in boiling water for one minute for a gluten-free pasta.
+Make vegetables more fun with a spiralizer.
+This easy-to-use kitchen tool turns zucchini, cucumbers, summer squash, butternut squash, carrots, beets and onions into the shape of noodles with the crank of a handle.
+Use the noodles in salads or cook in boiling water for one minute for a gluten-free pasta alternative.